cedricni/NYU-CSCI-GA.2565-Machine-Learning-video_auto_clipper/README.md

 3. Let the app process the video and provide you with the clips.

 ## How It Works
-The app uses [some algorithms], enabling it to analyze video content efficiently.
-Face and action recognition are powered by [models or libraries used].
+The app uses streamlit, enabling it to analyze video content efficiently.
+Face and action recognition are powered by MTCNN.

 ## Installation for Local Running
 To run the app locally, follow these steps: